I'm Olena Jacobs, owner and operator of Ukie Style.

 There is a school of thought that the recent rise of Ukrainian style clothes around the world isn’t just a fashion statement, it’s a unifying statement with Ukraine of our common struggle for everyone to have a good life, living in freedom.

-Ukie Style handpicks high quality fashion clothes and accessories with traditional Ukrainian embroidery, Ukrainian symbolics, and other traditional techniques like Petrykivka.
-All are designed by Ukrainian designers and made by small Ukrainian manufacturers - hard working, talented, and patriotic people.
+Ukie Style handpicks high quality family clothes and accessories with traditional Ukrainian embroidery, Ukrainian symbolics, and other traditional techniques like Petrykivka.
+All are designed by Ukrainian designers and made by small Ukrainian manufacturers - hard working, talented, and motivated people.
 All, who have lived in Ukraine, know the struggles they have to overcome in business.
 Recent events bring even more challenges.

 Join Ukie Style in our effort of supporting a strong Ukrainian nation in an honest and easy way: consume their products, providing jobs and financial security.